RobMUstc/Take-Home-Challenge/README.md

 - Synonym matching.
 Judged as a useful addition and a future improvement to overcome a linguistic challenge common to NLP tasks.
 Not applied due to time constraints.

+### Dealing with Data Imbalance

+Various techniques were considered to deal with the imbalance in the grade classes in the training dataset.
+For proper evaluation, we need to train the model on a dataset balanced in the target feature (grade class).

+Oversampling using the Synthetic Minority Oversampling Technique (SMOTE) was tested.
+It was not applied due to problems with overfitting the training dataset.

+Undersampling by taking a subset of the training data was also tested.
+It was not applied as the remaining subset was judged too small for model training.

+Ultimately, balanced class weights were calculated and used as a parameter in the Random Forest Classifier.

 - Ignore variation in question type/module